FIWARE/ops.Fuel-main-dev/README.md

 ## Overall description
 OPS-Deploy is a complex software composed by a set of Puppet [3] scripts, a task orchestrator (Nailgun [4]), a task executor (Astute [5]) and a UI.
 Its goal is to provide a deployment tool for deploying a new FIWARE Lab node based on OpenStack.
 The tool has a double advantage: support a cloud infrastructure owner to set up a new node more quickly than a manual installation and as well building a more coherent and tested node within the FIWARE Lab federation.
 As said previously, OPS-Deploy is based on Fuel by Mirantis and obviously its architecture reflects the original structure.
-As follows, a brief description of the architecture is provided, but as usual for any detailed information, please refer to the Fuel official documentation [5].
+As follows, a brief description of the architecture is provided, but as usual for any detailed information, please refer to the Fuel official documentation [6].

 ![OPD-Deploy Architecture](https://github.com/SmartInfrastructures/fuel-main-dev/blob/si/3.0/doc/source/_static/OPS-Deploy_Architecture_3.0.jpg)

 In OPS-Deploy several third-party components like Cobbler, Puppet, Mcollective live together to Fuel specific components (e.g. Astute) and FIWARE’s elements (e.g. monitoring GEs ).
 The original project has required some customizations or enhancements as adapt the GUI to FIWARE style guide or create the UI elements for enabling the monitoring components installation as well to develop the installation scripts for each FIWARE component integrated.

+Starting with release 3.0, OPS-Deploy supports a Pluggable architecture.
+This solution is inherited from Fuel version 6.1.
+It allows user to install and configure additional capabilities for your environment.
+According to this new architecture approach all the components previously developed, have been re-developed as a plugin.

 The user is able to interact with OPS-Deploy using both GUI and CLI.
 They interact with Nailgun which implements REST API as well as deployment data management.
 It manages disk volumes configuration data, networks configuration data and any other environment specific data which are necessary for successful deployment.
 Astute can be viewed as composed by Nailgun's workers.
 Each of them runs certain actions according to the instructions provided from Nailgun.
 Nailgun uses SQL database to store its data and AMQP service to interact with workers.